![]() |

 saith, A new covenant,

 he hath made the first old.
-Now that [old] Greek:
+Now that which decayeth and waxeth old is ready to

 And he shall reign over the house of Jacob for ever; and